luq101man18/ITG_Third_Rotation/README.md

 	 - Stop the task timer
 	 - See all completed tasks

-> [!To further explore the app please navigate to stopWatch folder in the repository]
+> To further explore the app please navigate to stopWatch folder in the repository

 ## E-commerce Application Phase
 ###### Elevation E-commerce Application